wonmor/classfinder-web/_posts/eula.md

 ## Governing Law

-This License shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict of law provisions.
-Any legal action arising out of or relating to this License shall be brought in the state or federal courts located in the State of California.
+This License shall be governed by and construed in accordance with the laws of the South Korean government, without regard to its conflict of law provisions.
+Any legal action arising out of or relating to this License shall be brought in the state or federal courts located in South Korea.

 ## Entire Agreement